Traditional Ukrainian Mushroom Soup Recipe

 For more cozy soup recipes, give my Italian broccoli soup or my acorn squash soup a try next.

-This soup is inspired by the Carpathian region of Ukraine, where mushrooms have been celebrated in the kitchen for generations.
-Traditionally it’s made with porcini mushrooms, giving it a rich, earthy character.
+This soup is inspired by the Carpathian region of Ukraine, where mushroom-based soups have been part of everyday cooking for generations.
+Traditionally made with porcini mushrooms, Ukrainian mushroom soup is known for its deep, earthy flavor and simple preparation that lets the ingredients speak for themselves.

-My version leans on more accessible mushrooms so anyone can make it, while still keeping that same rustic appeal.
-It’s hearty and aromatic, with the kind of taste that can only be found in recipes that have been passed down through generations.
-If you enjoy dishes that lean into regional traditions, you’ll also love my authentic German potato pancakes.
+My version leans on more accessible mushrooms so anyone can make it at home, while still keeping the same rustic character and traditional feel.
+It’s the kind of soup that reflects regional cooking at its best — practical, hearty, and deeply satisfying — and if you enjoy dishes rooted in tradition, you’ll also love authentic German potato pancakes.

-• Hearty mushroom flavor shines through in every bite, with that deep, earthy taste that makes this soup truly irresistible, the same flavor you’ll find in my shrimp scampi stuffed mushrooms.
+• Hearty mushroom flavor shines through in every bite, with that deep, earthy taste that makes this soup truly irresistible.

 • Potatoes blend seamlessly into the broth, adding extra creaminess while keeping it lighter than the dairy-heavy versions of most cream soups.